Stand Up Pouches

-Most commonly used for coffee, this type of pouch has four side seals and is then sealed at the bottom.
-When filled, these pouches stand nicely, hold their shape well, and become cylindrical (creating space efficiency in transit and on retail shelves).
-They can also often carry more weight than a standard standup pouch.
+Most commonly used for premium, heavy products, this type of pouch has four side seals and is then sealed at the bottom.
+When filled, these pouches stand upright, hold their shape well, and become cylindrical, creating space efficiency in transit and on retail shelves.
+They often carry more weight than a standard standup pouch.

 These pouches are sealed on the sides and have a single seal on the bottom.
 They aren’t designed to stand up at all.
 This style of pouches often has a hang hole at the top and is designed to hang on a retail rack.
 These are often used for jerky and dried fruit packaging.

 Very similar to three-side seal construction but are intended for single servings - think tea bags, vitamins, single servings of candy, etc. The material for sachets is typically sold and received as roll stock versus fully formed pouches and is then formed, filled, and sealed into individual sachets inline.

 Flexible packaging has several different “finishings,” including reclosures, cutouts, and functional additions.
 Almost all pouches will have a notch for opening.
 Once opened, pouches can also have mechanisms for reclosing.

 Cutouts, particularly retail hang holes and transparent windows, are a common part of pouch packaging.

 Some flexible packaging - particularly coffee packaging - may require a degassing mechanism.